-- 1. To ensure notice of the conditions to successors in interest, this Director's Decision, Staff Report for C18-0002, and approved site plan shall be recorded in county deeds and records at the Klickitat County Auditor's Office.
+- 1. To ensure notice of the conditions to successors in interest, this Director's Decision, Staff Report for C19-0004, and approved site plan shall be recorded in county deeds and records at the Klickitat County Auditor's Office.
 Once recorded, the applicants shall submit a copy of the recorded document to the Executive Director at the Commission. - 2.
 This decision does not exempt the proposal from other non-Scenic Area rules and regulations.
-It is the applicant's responsibility to ensure the use complies with all other applicable federal, state, and county laws; and obtain necessary approvals, including utility easement approvals.

-- 3. Any new land uses or structural development such as new buildings, accessory structures, additions to existing buildings, or grading not included in the approved application or site plan will require a new application and review. - 4.
-The size, height, design, and siting of the proposed dwelling shall occur as shown on the approved site plan and elevation drawings.
-Any modifications shall be submitted as part of a new application and reviewed in compliance with Commission Rule 350-81. - 5.
+It is the applicant's responsibility to ensure the use complies with all other applicable federal, state, and county laws; and obtain necessary approvals, including utility easement approvals. - 3.
+Any new land uses or structural development such as new buildings, accessory structures, additions to existing buildings, or grading not included in the approved application or site plan will require a new application and review. - 4.
+The final development shall be sited and constructed as described in the staff report and as shown on the approved site plan and elevation drawings.
+Any changes must be reviewed and approved by the Executive Director pursuant to Commission Rule 350-81-046 (Changes or Alterations to an Approved Action). - 5.
 All exterior building materials, including roofing, railings, trim, and siding, shall be nonreflective or have low-reflectivity.
 Any exterior metal materials shall be painted with low-gloss paint and maintained as necessary to ensure that the material is non-reflective.
-All windows shall be composed of low-reflective glass. - 6.
+All windows shall be composed of low-reflectivity glass. - 6.
 Only the approved dark earth-toned colors for exterior materials shall be used.
 The following colors submitted by the applicant are consistent with this condition and are hereby approved: Sherwin-Williams "English Ivy" (SW 2935) for the exterior siding and trim; Eldorado Stone Bluffstone in "Coos Bay" for the exterior stonework; and 'Onyx Black' shingles by Owens for the roofing.
 Any proposed changes to these colors shall be submitted for review by the Executive Director for consistency with this condition of approval. - 7.
+All exterior lighting shall be as described in the project description as shown in the approved exterior lighting plan submitted by the applicant.
 All outdoor lighting shall be directed downward and sited, hooded, and shielded such that it is not highly visible as seen from Key Viewing Areas.
 Shielding and hooding materials shall be composed of non-reflective, opaque materials. - 8.
 All areas of continuous unscreened surfaces of glass on the south, west, and east sides of the dwelling shall be limited to a combined area of no more than 50 square feet. - 9.
 Any seasonal lighting displays on or around the dwelling shall not exceed 3 months. - 10.
-Except for dead trees or other dead vegetation that may serve as a fire hazard, all existing vegetation on the site shall be retained and maintained for screening purposes. - 11.
-New coniferous trees shall be planted to screen the proposed dwelling as seen from KVAs.
-All required new vegetation shall be planted as soon as practicable and sized to provide sufficient screening within 5 years of the start of construction.

-The applicant shall plant the recommended tree species native or common to the Pastoral setting in the eastern Gorge which are ponderosa pine and Douglas fir.
-To provide screening of the proposed dwelling from I-84 and the Historic Columbia River highway to the south and southwest of the subject parcel, at least three ponderosa pines and/or Douglas fir shall be planted to the southwest, south, and southeast of the of the proposed dwelling, to soften the edges of the dwelling and to screen the windows at the southwest and southeast corners of the dwelling.
-Two Douglas fir trees shall be planted directly to the north of the dwelling to break up the horizontal line of the roof as viewed from KVAs to the south.
+New coniferous trees shall be planted to screen the proposed dwelling as seen from KVAs as shown in the approved planting plan.
+The applicant shall plant three ponderosa pines, a recommended tree species native or common to the Pastoral setting in the eastern Gorge, to provide additional screening of the proposed dwelling from I-84, the Historic Columbia River Highway, and Old Highway 8 to the south and southwest of the subject parcel.
+The three ponderosa pines shall be planted to the southwest, south, and southeast of the of the proposed dwelling, to soften the edges of the dwelling and to screen the windows at the southwest and southeast corners of the dwelling.